e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 Now, configure `smartd` to send an email if it detects a problem on a disk.
 Do this by editing `/etc/smartd.conf`.
 At first, you can leave all lines commented and just add the line `DEVICESCAN -a -n standby -m your.email@gmail.com -M test`.
 If all is well, restarting `smartd` with `sudo systemctl restart smartd` should send you an info email.
 If not, check the `smartd` journal with `journalctl -xeu smartmontools.service` or the `msmtp` logs with `tail /var/log/msmtp`.

-For an explanation of `smartd` commands, see [the doc](https://web.archive.org/web/20250510120341/https://man.freebsd.org/cgi/man.cgi?smartd.conf%285%29), which is very well done.
+For an explanation of `smartd` commands, see [the doc](https://web.archive.org/web/20250510120341/https://man.freebsd.org/cgi/man.cgi?smartd.conf%285%29), which is very well written.
 To trigger alerts if a disk has a problem, I personally added a line like this for each disk:

 `/dev/disk/by-id/ata-[...] -d jmb39x-q,N -a -m your.account@gmail.com -n standby`